bsb7/nodejs_proj/README.txt

-- format landing page and posts page
+- clean up and refactored code
+- added association for comments

 PACKAGES